maxzheng/great-life-guide/README.rst

   Life is more fun with friends.

 Colleague
   Together we can do great things.
-More brains = more ideas = better solutions, but keep in mind that quality > quantity.
+More brains = more ideas = better solutions.

 Spouse
   Finding someone that you want to create a family with and spend the rest of your life could be hard at first, but as with anything else, practice makes it easy.
 Start with dating different people to find someone with common interests and values.
 There may be a few heartbreaks along the way, but just learn from the failures and move on to the next.
 This is also a very exciting time, so enjoy the moments.